• Latest

 14. Never Apologize for Saying the Truth

 When you speak your truth, you speak from a place of authenticity and power.
 It is a way of owning your experience and sharing it with others.
 When you do this, you permit others to do the same.
-Speaking your truth is a radical act in a world that is often filled with lies and half-truths.
+Speaking your truth is a radical act in a world often filled with lies and half-truths.

 Never apologize for speaking your truth; it is your birthright as a human being.
 You have a unique perspective on the world, and your voice deserves to be heard.
 When you speak your truth, you shine a light on the shadows and help others to see the world more clearly.